awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 The I/O performance status check compares actual volume performance to the expected performance of a volume and alerts you if the volume is performing below expectations\.
 This status check is only available for Provisioned IOPS SSD \(`io1` and `io2`\) volumes that are attached to an instance\.
 It is not valid for General Purpose SSD \(`gp2` and `gp3`\), Throughput Optimized HDD \(`st1`\), Cold HDD \(`sc1`\), or Magnetic \(`standard`\) volumes\.
 The I/O performance status check is performed once every minute and CloudWatch collects this data every 5 minutes, so it might take up to 5 minutes from the moment you attach an `io1` or `io2` volume to an instance for this check to report the I/O performance status\.

 **Important**
 While initializing Provisioned IOPS SSD volumes that were restored from snapshots, the performance of the volume may drop below 50 percent of its expected level, which causes the volume to display a `warning` state in the **I/O Performance** status check\.
 This is expected, and you can ignore the `warning` state on Provisioned IOPS SSD volumes while you are initializing them\.
-For more information, see [Initializing Amazon EBS volumes](ebs-initialize.md)\.
+For more information, see [Initialize Amazon EBS volumes](ebs-initialize.md)\.

 The following table lists statuses for Amazon EBS volumes\.